anirudhk33/InvestiBot/README.md

 # Investron
-Investron is a mini-tool that automates daily stock research by summarizing news and sentiment for each stock.
+Investrix is a mini-tool that automates daily stock research by summarizing news and sentiment for each stock.
 It utilizes the Pegasus transformer model for text summarization and the Hugging Face pipeline for sentiment analysis to provide valuable insights for informed investment decisions.

 ### Data Pipeline Overview
 * The tool identifies and scrapes relevant URLs from Google search results for the specified stock tickers using the "yahoo finance" query.
 It filters out irrelevant URLs to retrieve only related to news articles.